alsaibie/me417/numerical_lessons_matlab/Numerical_Simulation_PID_Controller.md

 Note that the discrete PID gains are a function of the continous PID gains in addition to the sampling (integration) time-step.

-Substituting into the simulation setup, let's see how this would work.
+Let's substitute this in the simulation setup and see if it works.

 ```matlab
 dxdt=@(t,x,u) [x(2); (-3*x(2)-15*x(1)+u)];